-STEP 4: Power the VesseLINKTM Unit.
+STEP 4: Power the VesseLINK[TM] Unit.

 Before powering the unit, make sure the DC power cable is connected to a 10-32VDC source, the polarity is correct, and the DC cable is securely connected to the BDU.
-The antenna must also be connected per the installation manual.
+If using the AC/DC power supply, connect one end to the BDU's 12V DC input and connect the power cord to a 120V or 240V AC outlet.
+The antenna must also be connected per the system installation manual.
 Power the unit by pressing and releasing the power button on the BDU (Figure 3-1).
 NOTE: After the button is pressed and released, a few seconds pass before the System LED (left) starts flashing.
-It may take a few minutes on initial startup for all 3 LED's on the unit top to turn solid GREEN (or middle LED may turn BLUE).
+It may take a few minutes on initial startup for all three LED's on the unit top to turn solid GREEN (middle LED may turn BLUE).
 You may see an occasional red LED during power up.
 This is normal.
 Refer to Table 3-2 for more information on the status LEDs.

-Figure 3-6 System, Satellite and Wi-Fi Status LED's
+Figure 3-6 System, Satellite and Wi-Fi Status LEDs